agude/agude.github.io/_drafts/2019-08-05-2019_tour_de_france_plot.md

 [gc_plot]: {{ file_dir }}/2019_tour_de_france_top_5.svg

-[Julian Alaphilippe][alaphillippe]---a dark horse contender who surprised the experts---held the Jersey for the most days.
+[Julian Alaphilippe][alaphillippe]---a dark horse contender who surprised the experts---held the jersey for the most days.
 He lost it for two days on stage 5 to a sprinter [Giulio Ciccone][ciccone], but took it back on stage 8 and held until the shortened stage 19, when [Egan Bernal][bernal] took it with a decisive attack.
 Surprisingly, Alaphilippe won the [individual time